nieltg/easypay/README.md

 ##### `SUCCESS` Type

 This event states that the specified payment process has been successfully done.
 The final received amount is specified on `amount: BigDecimal` property of `PaymentEvent` object.
+No more event will be received after receiving this event.

 ##### `FAILURE` Type

 This event states that the specified payment process has just been failed.
-The reason why the payment fails is specified on `reason: String` property of `PaymentEvent` object
+The reason why the payment fails is specified on `reason: String` property of `PaymentEvent` object.
+No more event will be received after receiving this event.

 ##### `OPEN_URL` Type